Keeper-Wallet/Keeper-Wallet-Extension/README.md

 Possible errors:

 - `{ message: "User denied message", code: 10 }` – the user rejected the request.
-- `{ message: "Api rejected by user", code: 12 }` – the website is not trusted.
+- `{ message: "Api rejected by user", code: 12 }` — the website was previously blocked by the user.

 #### resourceIsApproved